 We were staying fairly near to the hotel I stayed at last time, so I knew there was a shopping centre near by that I could maybe do a bit of early Christmas shopping (this was last November by the way, I am not that prepared for Christmas 2016), pick up some stuff from the supermarket and climb the clock tower.

 I remember the last time that I climbed this clock tower I was terrified.
-I was still in the middle of my weight loss and my phobia of stairs was at its peak.
+It was in the middle of my weight loss and my phobia of stairs was at its peak.
 I was scared that if climbed too many stairs I would have a panic attack and die or something.
 But I took it slow and made my way to the top and saw it as one of my biggest achievements.

 This time, I practically ran up the clock tower like it was no big deal, but it was a big deal, as it just shows how far I have come.